Lost Girl: Other media

 As a promotional lead-in to the show's premiere, Lost Girl: The Interactive Motion Comic, a series of six motion comics, was released on Showcase's official Lost Girl website.
 The first chapter streamed on August 20, 2010.
 Around the time of the release of Chapter 5, the individual chapters were all made available for downloading as well as viewing on the website.
 File formats included M4V, MP4 and WMV files.
 The motion comics provided a story-telling medium that introduced Bo and some characters from the show, and gave additional insight into the supernatural world of Lost Girl.

-To promote the show's United States premiere on Syfy in January 2012, a limited edition comic book, Lost Girl: Prologue, was distributed during the Lost Girl panel on July 22, 2011, at San Diego Comic-Con 2011.
+To promote the show's United States premiere on Syfy in January 2012, a limited edition comic book, Lost Girl: Prologue, was distributed during the Lost Girl panel on July 22, 2011, at San Diego Comic-Con in 2011.

 On April 14, 2013, Showcase released Lost Girl: The Game, a free interactive mobile game app for iOS and Android devices.
 The release of the game coincided with the Season 3 finale.
 Syfy launched the game on April 22, 2013, to correspond with the conclusion of the season in the United States.